-What Is Sulfur?
+What Exactly Is Sulfur?

 Sulfur is the 16th element on the periodic table, and it is one of the five essential elements for human life, along with oxygen, carbon, hydrogen, and nitrogen.
-It has served as an acne treatment since the times of Ancient Greece, apparently 📚.

 When discussing acne treatments, it’s important to consider bacteria as well.
-While sulfur is most useful for reducing oil in a non-inflammatory way, it also has mild antibacterial properties that can help reduce acne-causing bacteria, P. acnes 🦠.
+While sulfur is most useful for reducing oil in a non-inflammatory way, it also has mild antibacterial properties that can help reduce acne-causing bacteria, P. acnes.

 Sulfur Side Effects

-Using Sulfur for Acne Scars
+How to Use Sulfur for Acne Treatment

 Integrating sulfur into a larger acne treatment regimen could enhance your products' effectiveness.
 Sulfur provides some stability to the skin; by keeping bacteria and inflammation at bay and keeping oil production in check, sulfur can help you both treat pre-existing and prevent future breakouts.